jungomi/TournamentScheduler/README.md

 This is a heuristic approach to solve a tournament scheduling problem respecting earliest and latest start, minimal and maximal spacing between two games.
-These constraints can be vioalted in order to get a better schedule, but each violation is penalized exponentially.
+These constraints can be violated in order to get a better schedule, but each violation is penalized exponentially.

 ## Usage